cristian-guerrero/legion-go-tricks/README.md

 - Has the best out-of-box experience on the Legion Go
   - Tools such as Decky, Emudeck, HHD (for Controller Emulation), etc, are either pre-installed, or have an easy install process
   - Excellent support from the Bazzite Devs and community
-    - Bazzite Discord is the place to go to for support and discussion
+    - Bazzite Discord is the place to go to for support and discussion, see [here](https://github.com/ublue-os/bazzite?tab=readme-ov-file#join-the-community)
   - Very quick to fix issues and provide OS updates
 - Read-only root filesystem helps with providing better security, more stability, and overall a very good stable console-like experience
 - Can configure Secure Boot, which allows for disk encryption and other security benefits